Dhoom 3: Records

-Critical reception
+Reception

+Review aggregator Rotten Tomatoes gives the film a score of 67% based on reviews from 21 critics, with a rating average of 6.6/10.

 India

-Domestically, Dhoom 3 received mixed reviews from critics.
+Domestically, Dhoom 3 received mostly positive reviews from critics.
 Taran Adarsh of Bollywood Hungama rated the film 4.5 out of 5 stars and said, "On the whole, DHOOM-3 is one solid entertainer loaded with attitude and star power that will leave fans of the series salivating for more."
 The Daily Bhaskar also rated it 4.5 out of 5 stars.
 While praising the performance of Khan, the newspaper wrote "The whole film rests on Khan's shoulders, and it won't be an overestimation to say that he is strong enough to hold the three hours all by himself."
-Mohar Basu of Koimoi gave the film 4 out of 5 stars and stated that it is "spectacular and majestic".
 Srijana Mitra Das of the Times of India gave the film 4 out of 5 stars.
 Especially praising the actors' performances, she wrote, "Dhoom 3 makes you laugh, gasp – even sniffle".
 Aparna Mudi of Zee News gave the film 4 out of 5 stars and remarked "Dhoom 3 manages to deliver a typically Bollywood revenge saga in a modern way."
 Sarita A Tanwar of Daily News and Analysis also gave it 4 stars and commented, "Welcome to the world of jaw-dropping action and stunts never seen before on Hindi screen.
 Dhoom 3 redefines the word 'entertainment' in the grandest way possible."
 Saibal Chatterjee of NDTV, on the other hand, gave it 3 out of 5 stars and noted that "Dhoom: 3 is a high-voltage action flick that relies squarely on known methods of the genre".
 Sukanya Verma of Rediff.com gave it 3 out of 5 stars and wrote, "Dhoom 3 continues the tradition of extravagance in adventure and expenditure by roping in the fastidious Aamir Khan as its latest star antagonist".
 Rachit Gupta of Filmfare rated it 3 out of 5 stars; though he labelled it a "slick looking film", he felt "the force driving them, the story, teeters on abysmal points".
 Anupama Chopra of the Hindustan Times gave the film 3 stars and wrote, "The third installment...is bigger and more plot-heavy than the first two."
 The Indo-Asian News Service review, syndicated by Business Standard, also gave it 3 stars, writing, "Dhoom 3 is an intriguing piece of work... slender supple smart and subtle...and yet helmed by a central performance that screams for attention."